stackbit-projects/groovy-squid-55ce3/src/pages/index.md

     image: >-
       images/happy-servicemen-repairing-machines-home_179970-416-removebg-preview.png
     image_alt: App preview
-    title: One location for all the best tools.
+    title: One location.
+All the best tools.
     content: >-
       a currated library of expertly reviewed tools in machine learning and analytics so you can always be the coolest person in the room.